domen-jersek/PoKeys_HomeAssistant_plugin/README.md

 # Setup

-- Go to your HomeAssistant config folder and create a folder called custom_components
-- In the custom_components folder create a folder called pokeys
-- Simply copy the repo into your pokeys folder
+- Copy the custom_components folder into your HA config folder
 - Restart HomeAssistant
 - After restart you can now add your pokeys device to the file configuration.yaml
 - An example of the pokeys configuration inside configuration.yaml: